 Coming Home Contemporary art photography.

 is a series I began shooting upon moving back to California's Central Valley from Los Angeles.
 This was something of a difficult time for me, because it felt like moving backwards.
 Like many young people of my generation, I had spent my twenties in a floundering haze.
 I thought I wanted to be a writer, but I was a writer that never wrote.
 My lack of direction eventually brought me to a point where I had nowhere left to go, but home.
 It was shortly after my return that I first began practicing photography in earnest.
 I felt like I needed a way to capture the overwhelming stillness of this time and place.
-Nothing ever really changing, always the same landscape, frozen in time, the people in that landscape seeming more like ghosts than vital creatures.
-People are almost entirely absent from the photographs in this series.
-There are rooms, yards, playgrounds, places where people dwell, but these are mere shells: devoid and empty, remnants of the quiet lives of the forgotten.
+Nothing ever really changing, always the same landscape, frozen in time.
+Over time, this series has developed into a collection of bits and pieces from all across the state of California.
+It is my California, in the quite and subtile moments which define my understanding of home.
+It is also a testment to my contemplative, detached nature.
+It is not in vogue these days to admit feeling such a sense of detachment, but I would be lying and wasting everyone's time if I tried to say otherwise.
+These tiny fragments of the places I find myself returning to again and again are almost entirely emtpy of human presence.
+I believe that what this series has become, is a meditation on my self inflicted isolation and my singular vision of daily life.